Extensions of tautological rings and motivic structures in the cohomology of $\overline{\mathcal{M}}_{g,n}$: The thirteenth and fifteenth homology of Mbargn

 \begin{lem} The following $429$ $\omega$-decorated graphs form a basis for $H^{13}(\Mb_{1,13})$.

 Above, $x, y$ are any two markings.
-In the last group of classes, $i$ or $j$ can by equal to $y$. \end{lem} \begin{proof} Getzler \cite{Getzler} proved that $\Hom(\lstw, H^{13}(\Mb_{1,13}))$ has dimension $429$, so it suffices to show that these classes span.
+In the last group of classes, $i$ or $j$ can be equal to $y$. \end{lem} \begin{proof} Getzler \cite{Getzler} proved that $H^{13}(\Mb_{1,13})^{\semis} = 429 \, \lstw$, so it suffices to show that the images of these maps span.
 We know that $H^{13}(\Mb_{1,13})$ is pushed forward from the boundary by Proposition \ref{genus1weightk}.
 Modulo classes of the first kind, the second two kinds are pulled back from $H^{13}(\Mb_{1,12})$.
 Pulling back the relations from $H^{13}(\Mb_{1,12})$, we can ensure that a fixed marking such as $y$ in the first case or $x$ in the next case is on the genus $0$ vertex. \end{proof}

 \begin{lem} Let $\{x, y, 1, \ldots, 12\}$ be a set of $14$ markings.
 The following $6006$ $\omega$-decorated graphs form a basis for $H^{13}(\Mb_{1,14})$.